MarlinFirmware/Marlin/Marlin/Firmwares/README.md

 __Not for production use.
 Use with caution!__

 ## Marlin 2.0 Bugfix Branch
- Update Marlin-BugFix 20201213
+ Update Marlin-BugFix 20201221
   - Last fix by Marlin,
+  - Fix Feedback Users(Fan, CalDelta, Accel,...)
-  - **New_Core** size reduction and build optimization,
+  - **FIX New_Core** size reduction and build optimization,
   - Some optimisation moves/accel printing, Calibration UBL, Standard Home, etc**
   - No fix for "Mesh Edit".
-  - Validate Connecttion Rpi/OctoPi direct (No_USB).

   ## Validate: